maxmarinich/react-redux-hmr-ssr/README.md

 * Isomorphic App - application that can run both client-side and server-side.
 * Hot Module Reloading - replaces modules that have been changed in real time while preserving the state.
-* Server Side Rendering: - renders pages on the initial stage for fast page loads and search engine optimization.
+* Server Side Rendering - renders pages on the initial stage for fast page loads and search engine optimization.
-* Code Splitting: - split code into bundles so that code is asynchronously loaded by the client.
+* Code Splitting - split code into bundles so that code is asynchronously loaded by the client.
 * Development / Production Mods.

 ## How to use